∆Asea-ice (2019) : The calculus of our individual contribution to a warming climate.

-Video vignettes from the Anthropocene epoch exploring global warming, climate engineering, and other anthropogenic influences on our environment.
-AnthropoScenes is an ongoing body of video art work, part of PhD into the visual representation of climate change as hyperobject.
+AnthropoScenes I-IV are an ongoing series of video artworks from this brave new geological epoch exploring global warming, climate engineering, and other anthropogenic influences on our environment.
+AnthropoScenes is part of a PhD exploring visual approaches to the spatiotemporal dimensions of climate change.

 Adam is co-founder/director of the Vertical Film Festival in Katoomba in Australia's Blue Mountains.
 Along with his sister Natasha, he created the Festival, the world's first competition for vertical video, as a platform for exploring cinematic undercurrents that make us think about how we frame the world.

 More details and a short essay on the format may be found at the Festival's website: http://vertical.video